bids-standard/bids-specification/src/04-modality-specific-files/04-intracranial-electroencephalography.md

 {{ MACROS___make_columns_table(
    {
-      "name__channels": ("REQUIRED", "The label must correspond to `_electrodes.tsv` name and all ieeg type channels are required to have a position."),
+      "name__channels": ("REQUIRED", "The label must correspond to `_electrodes.tsv` name " "and all ieeg type channels are required to have a position."), "type__channels": "REQUIRED",
-      "type__channels": "REQUIRED",
       "units": "REQUIRED",
       "low_cutoff": "REQUIRED",